matplotlib/matplotlib/doc/mpl_toolkits/mplot3d/tutorial.rst

 Subplotting
 ====================
-Having multiple 3D plots in a single figure is the same as it is for 2D plots.
-And you can mix 2D and 3D plots into the same figure.
+Having multiple 3d plots in a single figure is the same as it is for 2d plots.
+And you can mix 2d and 3d plots into the same figure.

+.. versionadded:: 1.0.0
+   This feature was added in v1.0.0.
+Earlier version can not do this.

 .. plot:: mpl_examples/mplot3d/subplot3d_demo.py
 .. plot:: mpl_examples/mplot3d/mixed_subplots_demo.py